jackbrewer/fodslings.co.uk/index.markdown

   <p>Again, please know that you are welcome here.
 Whether this is your first baby or your 5th, whether you’re a birth parent, biological parent, adoptive parent, fosterer, or carer.
 Whatever milk you feed your baby and however it’s delivered.
 I want you to feel comfortable and to know that this is a safe space, and that the information I provide is evidence based and judgement-free.</p>

   <h2>Accessibility</h2>
-  <p>Unfortunately my garden consultancy space is not accessible by wheelchair, or buggy.
-If you have mobility issues or other accessibility needs please do get in touch as I may be able to visit you in your own home or in an accessible public space.</p>
+  <p>Both of my sling library session venues are wheelchair accessible.
+Unfortunately my garden consultancy space is not accessible by wheelchair, or buggy.
+If you have mobility issues or other accessibility needs and require a full length consultation please do get in touch as I may be able to visit you in your own home or in an accessible public space.</p>

 </div>